-- Contestant must provide, or make arrangements, for their horse and/or the necessary equipment for these events. - 15.
+- 15. Contestant must provide, or make arrangements, for their horse and/or the necessary equipment for these events. - 16.
 Slack Time.
-Slack time may be run at the option of the sponsoring organization. - The I.G.R.A. rodeo year will begin on November 1 and end on October 31 of the following year. - 17.
-Each I.G.R.A. sanctioned rodeo shall provide I.G.R.A. and the Member Associations a list of contestants disqualified under Rodeo Rule II.6.A and B. Contestants shall be ineligible to compete in any other I.G.R.A. sanctioned rodeo until cleared by the Association having disqualified them.
-Notice shall be given fourteen (14) days prior to the next rodeo. - 18.
-Each I.G.R.A. sanctioned rodeo shall provide I.G.R.A. and the Member Associations a list of contestants disqualified under Rodeo Rule II.5.A through I. Multiple infractions may result in contestant becoming ineligible to compete in I.G.R.A. sanctioned rodeos. - 19.
-All times and scores shall be announced during a performance and slack.
-Every effort will be made to announce contestants' sponsors. - 20.
+Slack time may be run at the option of the sponsoring organization. - 17.
+The I.G.R.A. rodeo year will begin on November 1 and end on October 31 of the following year. - 18.
+Each I.G.R.A. sanctioned rodeo shall provide I.G.R.A. and the Member Associations a list of contestants disqualified under Rodeo Rule II.7.A and B. Contestants shall be ineligible to compete in any other I.G.R.A. sanctioned rodeo until cleared by the Association having disqualified them.
+Notice shall be given fourteen (14) days prior to the next rodeo. - 19.
+Each I.G.R.A. sanctioned rodeo shall provide I.G.R.A. and the Member Associations a list of contestants disqualified under Rodeo Rule II.6.A through I. Multiple infractions may result in contestant becoming ineligible to compete in I.G.R.A. sanctioned rodeos. - All times and scores shall be announced during performance and slack.
+Every effort will be made to announce contestants' sponsors. - 21.
 A contestant must be a member of an I.G.R.A.
 Member Association or an I.G.R.A.
 Recognized Association at the time of registration to be eligible to win day money, buckles, awards, and points.
-(Refer to Bylaws Article III Membership). - 21.
-Only a contestant may scratch himself/herself from any or all events. - 22.
-No pets allowed: - 23.
-All timed events that have a time limit for the contestant to compete in must have a horn, whistle, or buzzer signalling the end of the time allowed for that event. - 24.
-In case of interference and/or equipment failure during the running of the event, the contestant will receive a re-run at the Judges' discretion.
+(Refer to Bylaws Article III Membership). - 22.
+Only a contestant may scratch himself/herself from any or all events. - 23.
+No pets allowed. - 24.
+All timed events that have a time limit for the contestant to compete in must have a horn, whistle, or buzzer signalling the end of the time allowed for that event. - 25.
+In case of interference and or equipment failure during the running of the event, the contestant will receive a re-run at the Judges' discretion.

-- I.G.R.A. members acknowledge that rodeos are a dangerous activity and that participation in a rodeo as a competitor, independent contractor, or volunteer, exposes the participant to a substantial and serious risk of property damage, personal injury or death.
-I.G.R.A members acknowledge this fact and being fully aware that participation in I.G.R.A. sanctioned rodeos will expose a participant to such hazards, releases I.G.R.A. sponsors, rodeo production entities, their affiliates, related or subsidiary companies, and the Officers, Directors, employees or agents from liability for any and all property or personal damages incurred while participating in an IGRA sanctioned rodeo.
-IGRA members shall not now or at any time in the future, directly or indirectly, commence or prosecute any action against the before-mentioned parties.
-This provision shall be binding upon each I.G.R.A. member, his/her lover or spouse, legal representatives, heirs, successors, and/or assigns. - 26.
+- 26. I.G.R.A. members acknowledge that rodeos are a dangerous activity and that participation in a rodeo as a competitor, independent contractor, or volunteer, exposes the participant to a substantial and serious risk of property damage, personal injury or death.
+I.G.R.A. members acknowledge this fact and being fully aware that participation in I.G.R.A. sanctioned rodeos will expose a participant to such hazards, releases I.G.R.A., sponsors, rodeo production entities, their affiliates, related or subsidiary companies, and the Officers, Directors, employees or agents from liability for any and all property or personal damages incurred while participating in an I.G.R.A. sanctioned rodeo.
+I.G.R.A. members shall not now or at any time in the future, directly or indirectly commence or prosecute any action against the before-mentioned parties.
+This provision shall be binding upon each I.G.R.A. members, successors, and/or assigns. - 27.
 Any Director of I.G.R.A. shall have access to any part of the rodeo enclosure or arena when identification is presented.
-However, if an I.G.R.A. official is a contestant, he/she is excluded from entering the secretarial area. - 27.
+However, if an I.G.R.A.
+Official is a contestant, he/she is excluded from entering the secretarial area. - 28.
 All key personnel (Rodeo Director, Asst.
 Rodeo Director, Arena Director, Asst.
 Arena Director, Chute Coordinator, Asst.
-Chute Coordinator, Judges, Timers, Scorekeepers, Secretary and staff) cannot compete as a contestant in an I.G.R.A. sanctioned rodeo in which they are officiating. - 28.
-Video tapes may not be used as evidence in protest and/or judging decisions.
+Chute Coordinator, Judges, Timers, Scorekeepers, Secretary and staff) cannot compete as a contestant in an I.G.R.A. sanctioned rodeo in which they are officiating. - Video tapes may not be used as evidence in protest and or judging decisions.